tipishev/python_debugging_workshop/README.md

 <img src="/images/debugging_game.png" width="400" title="Debugging Game">

-First of all, how many of you use a debugger in your daily workflow?
+First of all, how many of you systematically use a debugger in your daily workflow?

 * \<½ Awesome!
-It means that a lot of you will go to lunch with a new tool under the belt.
+It means that a lot of you will leave with a new tool under the belt.
 * \>½ Nice!
 Then you already know quite a few things that I tell, and it will be a refresher, with a few tips and tricks on top.

 Some developers say they don't need a debugger in a scripting language, since they can just look at the source.
 On one hand it's true and there is a saying